LAC LW “Abbie” Abbs 615342 RAF 20 May 1920—28 March 2014

 Letters from Len

-In his letters, Len remarked with good humour about the vagaries of his spelling and memory.
-On the contrary, his letters are a lively, detailed, orderly narrative that form a poignant account of events half a world away and 70 years past.
+In his letters, now shown in order of events (rather than as long presented, by date of writing) Len remarked with good humour on the vagaries of his spelling and memory.
+On the contrary, his letters are a lively, detailed, orderly narrative that form a poignant account of events half a world away and near 80 years past.

-Len’s narrative begins on the arrival of the Squadron in Greece in November 1940.
+Len’s narrative on the arrival of the Squadron in Greece in November 1940.

 [...]
 Whilst at Menidi airfield (an ex KLM airport) we [Jim Fryatt and I] were in close proximity in as much as the photo section room was next to the armourers.
 Thus when things were quiet, not much on, we shared a mug of tea together.
 I remember one night in particular we celebrated someone’s birthday in the armament room.
 By the way, these rooms were on the side of the hangars.
 The night in question many of us got the worse for wear drinking ouzo and mavrodaphne, drinks we were not used to but so cheap to purchase.